samsung-pay/sapi-doc/documentation/merchantservice/processoverview.md

   1. A partner contacts a Samsung Relationship Manager to get Samsung Pay API credentials for accessing the API.

-  2. The partner uses the technical information including the process details, API documentation, and UI guidelinesprovided by this web site to complete the integration with Samsung Pay wallet.
+  2. The partner uses the technical information including the process details, API documentation, and UI guidelines provided by this website to complete the integration with Samsung Pay wallet.

-  3. After completing the integrationregistration, the partner reviews the solutionintegration with the Samsung Relationship Manager to ensure UX and brand guidelines/allstandards have been met.
+  3. After completing the registration, the partner reviews the solution with the Samsung Relationship Manager to ensure UX and brand guidelines/allstandards have been met.

-  4. Finally, the merchant app/website The integrated solution is made public for users through distribution channels as applicable.
+  4. Finally, the merchant app/website is made public for users through distribution channels as applicable.

 The following diagram depicts the interaction of components in a partner and Samsung Pay integration: